image of popular travel destinations

 Day 4: Essaouira Morning, Return to Marrakech

-Note: you can extend Essaouira by a day and fill your time with the vast amount of activities available (kite surfing, quad biking, horse riding, etc.), or relax by the sea if you are ok with the wind.
+Note: you can easily extend Essaouira by a day and use the extra time for kite surfing, quad biking, horse riding, beach time, or simply relaxing by the sea if you do not mind the wind.
+It is one of the easiest places on this route to slow the pace down.

-Days 5–7: Across the Atlas to the Sahara
+Days 5 to 7: Across the Atlas to the Sahara

-- Day 6: Travel east toward Merzouga at the edge of the Sahara.
-As dunes rise from the horizon, trade wheels for hooves: ride a camel caravan into the Erg Chebbi dunes.
-At camp, share mint tea and tajine as Berber hosts drum beneath the stars.
+Day 6: Travel east toward Merzouga at the edge of the Sahara, where the scenery gradually empties out and the dunes begin to rise from the horizon.
+On arrival, swap wheels for hooves and ride a camel caravan into the Erg Chebbi dunes, crossing soft sand as the light begins to shift toward evening.
+At camp, settle into one of the most memorable nights of the trip, sharing mint tea and tajine with Berber hosts as drums echo beneath a sky thick with stars.

 Day 8: Fez, City of Scholars & Artisans